Who else is on the meditation app market

 There are several reasons to consider this tech stack for meditation mobile app development:

 Saves time.
 You can release a feasible version of your product in less than 4 months.
 That’s because you don’t have to develop iOS and Android versions independently — you can create a singular codebase.
-With just a few tweaks, your product will be functioning — ready to hit both the App Store and the Google Play market, and reach a wider audience.
+With just a few tweaks, your product will be functioning — ready to hit both the App Store and the Google Play market and reach a wider audience.

 Also, you can save time because React Native developers don’t have to develop features from scratch.
 For instance, if you want to build a wellness app where users can meditate and track progress even if the phone is locked, you won’t have to build it from the ground up.
-React Native has libraries of pre-built functions — your developers can use this prewritten code and release the app faster.
+React Native has libraries of pre-built functions, and your developers can use this prewritten code and release the app faster.

 Cuts costs.
 If you want to develop an app for different mobile platforms, you won’t have to hire two separate development teams.
 Maintaining code quality is easy, too — you’ll spend less money on developers restructuring your code to fix issues.

 React Native is an open-source stack — you won’t have to pay for licensing.
-Other frameworks have some tools locked behind a paywall — for example, Ionic provides access to extra features for an additional cost.
+Other frameworks have some tools locked behind a paywall.
+For example, Ionic provides access to extra features for an additional cost.

-And because there are many different UI toolkits, you can incorporate beautiful designs into your MVP without spending a fortune to prototype them from scratch.
+And because there are many UI toolkits, you can incorporate beautiful designs into your MVP without spending a fortune to prototype them from scratch.

 How to create a meditation app